-- A. Protection Zone Fencing: Install protection-zone fencing along edges of protection zones before materials or equipment are brought on the site and construction operations begin in a manner that will prevent people from easily entering protected area except by entrance gates.
-Construct fencing so as not to obstruct safe passage or visibility at vehicle intersections where fencing is located adjacent to pedestrian walkways or in close proximity to street intersections, drives, or other vehicular circulation. - Locate buried utilities and irrigation around trees and adjust tree protection fencing to miss utilities and maintain irrigation system as required before setting tree protection fencing. - 2.
-Safety Fencing: Install and maintain throughout the duration of construction. - 3.
+A. Protection Zone Fencing: Install protection-zone fencing along edges of protection zones before materials or equipment are brought on the site and construction operations begin in a manner that will prevent people and animals from easily entering protected area except by entrance gates.
+Construct fencing so as not to obstruct safe passage or visibility at vehicle intersections where fencing is located adjacent to pedestrian walkways or in close proximity to street intersections, drives, or other vehicular circulation.

+- 1. Locate buried utilities and irrigation around trees and adjust tree protection fencing to miss utilities and maintain irrigation system as required before setting tree protection fencing. - 2.
+Chain-Link Fencing: Install to comply with ASTM F 567 and with manufacturer's written instructions. - 3.
 Posts: Set or drive posts into ground one-third the total height of the fence without concrete footings.
 Where a post is located on existing paving or concrete to remain, provide appropriate means of post support acceptable to Architect. - 4.
 Access Gates: Install as necessary; adjust to operate smoothly, easily, and quietly, free of binding, warp, excessive deflection, distortion, nonalignment, misplacement, disruption, or malfunction, throughout entire operational range.
 Confirm that latches and locks engage accurately and securely without forcing or binding. - B. Maintain protection zones free of weeds and trash. - C. Repair or replace trees, shrubs, and other vegetation indicated to remain or be relocated that are damaged by construction operations, in a manner and time period approved by Architect. - D. Maintain protection zone fencing and signage in good condition as acceptable to Architect and remove when construction operations are complete and equipment has been removed from the site. - 1.
 Do not remove protection zone fencing, even temporarily, to allow deliveries or equipment access through the protection zone. - Temporary access is permitted subject to pre-approval in writing by arborist if a root buffer effective against soil compaction is constructed as directed by arborist.
 Maintain root buffer so long as access is permitted.